Today we’d like to introduce you to Karen Allen.

 The road has not always been smooth.
 After retiring from the tech industry after 35 years, I found myself with a love for an industry I had no idea about.
 Learning the rules, regulations, and finding myself through to this point was all about finding the right networks of mentors and leaders in the industry willing to give me a chance and believe in what I was wanting to accomplish.
 I took classes and got certifications that helped and made more connections.
 I went to conferences and food shows and met some inspiring people I could learn from.
 I focused on a mentor that has provided me an opportunity to have fun, be challenged and as she told me, “don’t give up on.”

-We’d love to hear about how you think about risk taking?
+Can you talk to us about how you think about risk?

 Risk, such a risky word and one that I must say, I believe I have always had in me.

-I have taken risk in my career with pushing the edge of my teams to the point of “no, we shouldn’t do this, but we can ask for forgiveness later, let’s try it.’
-I have said many times along my journey of life, I would love to have my own business, I would love to own a shop, a restaurant etc. IT’s RISKY!!
+I have taken risks in my career by pushing the edge of my teams to the point of “no, we shouldn’t do this, but we can ask for forgiveness later, let’s try it.’
+I have said many times along my journey of life, I would love to have my own business, I would love to own a shop, a restaurant etc. IT’S RISKY!!
 Especially with so many unknowns that can happen.

 In simple terms, risk is the possibility of something bad happening.
 This scares me!
 I don’t like bad things to happen to anyone, including myself.
 So risk becomes a balancing factor in many decisions I make or how I want to carry out something to make a gain in life and what is the human value to me.

-However, if you don’t take risks in life and playing it safe 100% and avoiding risks, it could lead me to missed opportunities and stagnation in various aspects of life.
+However, if you don’t take risks in life and play it safe 100% and avoid risks, it could lead me to missed opportunities and stagnation in various aspects of life.
 When individuals consistently choose the safe and familiar path, they often miss out on opportunities for personal growth and self-discovery.

 I knew I was taking a huge risk of getting into an industry I had absolutely no knowledge about.
 NONE.
 I needed to network, ask a lot of questions, find a good mentor and push myself beyond my normal limits to make it work.

-If I didn’t like these risk and the work it was going to take to either possibly succeed or fail, then don’t even get started.
+If I didn’t like these risks and the work it was going to take to either possibly succeed or fail, then don’t even get started.

 Contact Info: